agrzheng/qiskit/README.md

  ![Pytorch 2.1.0](https://img.shields.io/badge/pytorch-2.1.0-DodgerBlue.svg?style=plastic)
  ![torchvision 0.16.0](https://img.shields.io/badge/torchvision-0.16.0-DodgerBlue.svg?style=plastic)
  This is a repository for a Benchmark on Backdoor and Data Poisoning Attacks on quantum neural networks and hybrid quantum neural networks
- The test has been made on 6 types of attacking methods, including pure data poisoning attacks, backdoored data poisoning attacks and non data poisoned backdoor attacks.
+ The test has been made on 8 types of attacking methods, including evasion attacks, pure data poisoning attacks, backdoored data poisoning attacks and non data poisoned backdoor attacks.
 CIFAR10 is reduced to 4 classes to have a better training time as running quantum simulations will require large time.
  To run the codes qiskit and qiskit-machine-learning is needed by
  ```